bmachek/lrc-immich-plugin/README.md

 ## Usage

-After you successfully installed the plugin, enter the server url and [API key](https://immich.app/docs/features/command-line-interface#obtain-the-api-key) in the Lightroom module manager.
-Create Immich export preset (Choose Export to: Immich Exporter) or set up Immich publish service.
+After you successfully installed the plugin, enter the server url and [API key](https://immich.app/docs/features/command-line-interface#obtain-the-api-key) in your export preset or in your Immich publish service.

-Configuration and usage should be pretty straight forward, if you know Lightroom.
-If not, let me know. ;-)

 ## CREDITS